Coverstitch

-A coverstitch is formed by two or more needles which add straight stitches to the fabric and a looper thread on the opposite side of the fabric that zig-zags between the straight stitches.
+A coverstitch is formed by two or more needles which add straight stitches to one side of the fabric and a looper thread on the opposite side of the fabric that zig-zags between the straight stitches.
 A coverstitch results in parallel lines of straight stitches on one side of the fabric and an overcast stitch on the reverse side.
 It is widely used in garment construction, particularly for attaching trims and flat seaming where the raw edges can be finished in the same operation as forming the seam.

 Uses

 Unlike the overlock stitch which is sewn over the edge of the fabric, the coverstitch can be formed anywhere on the fabric.
 The coverstitch is useful for necklines and hems, particularly in knits as the stitch will stretch.
 When the straight stitches are on the visible side of the garment, the looper thread on the reverse hide the raw edges of the fabric.
 On some garments, the coverstitch is used with the looper thread on the visible side of the garment for emphasis or decoration.

 A twin needle on a regular sewing machine can be used to imitate a coverstitch by sewing parallel straight stitches on the top side and a zigzag stitch on the reverse.